Obsidian (Naomi Sharon album)

-Obsidian is the debut studio album by Dutch recording artist Naomi Sharon, released on October 20, 2023 by OVO Sound and Santa Anna Label Group.
+Obsidian is the debut studio album by Dutch singer Naomi Sharon, released on 20 October 2023 by OVO Sound and Santa Anna Label Group.
 The album was executive produced by Alex Lustig & Beau Nox; with production by 40, Alex Lustig, Andre Harris, Beau Nox, David Gramz, Jack Ro and Nineteen85.
 Obsidian spawned five singles: "Hills", "Another Life", "Celestial", "Definition of Love", and "Regardless".

 Background

-Obsidian follows her signing to Drake's record label in early 2023 after she caught his attention from her second ever released single, "Breeze."
+Obsidian follows her signing to Drake's record label in early 2023 after she caught his attention from her second ever released single, "Breeze".

 Critical reception

 A Book of Us lauded the album for its emotional depth and diverse range of influences.
 Further, they declare that the album transcends genres.

 Track listing

 Track listing and credits adapted from Apple Music and Tidal.